What type of teacher training is on offer?

 You can apply for three types of teacher training through Mid Essex ITT:

 - School-centred initial teacher training (SCITT)

 - School Direct, fee-paying

 School-Centred Initial Teacher Training (SCITT)

 SCITT courses are delivered by groups of schools and training providers so the majority of the training is in the classroom.
-Trainees will have one 'base' school, plus spend time at a second placement school, and go on to gain QTS and a Professional Graduate Certificate in Education.
+Trainees will have one 'base' school, plus spend time at a second placement school, and go on to gain QTS and a Postgraduate Certificate in Education.

 Our course lasts from the beginning of September to the end of June, and particularly suits applicants who already have a lot of school experience as you will be based in schools from the beginning.
 This practical teacher training is written and taught by current, experienced teachers from our consortium schools.

-All SCITT trainees are fee-paying and may be eligible for a bursary of up to £25,000 or a scholarship of up to £30,000 in certain subjects.
+All SCITT trainees are fee-paying and may be eligible for a bursary or cholarship of up to £26,000 depending on the subject they intend to teach.

 The programme lasts for one year and has two routes for high-quality graduates who are interested in doing their training in the classroom: